fully-forged/fully-forged.github.io/_posts/2016-01-22-monitoring-an-external-tcp-service-in-elixir.md

 # Step 4: stop after 10 attempts

-Instead of retrying indefinitely, we want to stop after then attempts.
+Instead of retrying indefinitely, we want to switch back to an in-memory service replacement after ten attempts.
 This implies that we need to keep an attempt counter in the state.
 Before doing that, let's refactor and use a better data structure.

 ```elixir
 defmodule HSC do